CUSTOM QUALITY DIY LED LANDSCAPE LIGHTING SOLUTIONS - PROFESSIONAL DESIGN SERVICES

 This design services approach enhances the washing of the middle area at the front of the home.
 Additionally, we have added an extra path light to improve the illumination of the sidewalk, making it safer and more inviting.

-The front door area features its own 110v lighting.
-We recommend aligning the front door area lighting with the landscape lighting by incorporating a dimmer and using color temperature matching bulbs.
-This ensures a seamless integrated look, perfect for those interested in DIY landscape lights.
+The front door area has its own 110v lighting already.
+We recommend enhancing the front door area lighting to integrate seamlessly with the landscape lighting by installing a dimmer and choosing color temperature matching bulbs.
+This ensures a seamless integrated look.

 Level 3: (9) Accent (4) Path

 This design adds the washing of the second floor on the left side of the home, as well as the side walls that frame the area in the middle near the front door.
-Our design services can help enhance this area further with effective landscape lighting solutions.
+This design provides the most even and inviting illumination.

-The front door area has its own 110v lighting.
-We recommend matching the front door lighting with your DIY landscape lights by installing a dimmer and using color temperature matching bulbs for a seamless integrated look.
+The front door area has its own 110v lighting already.
+We recommend enhancing the front door area lighting to integrate seamlessly with the landscape lighting by installing a dimmer and choosing color temperature matching bulbs.
+This ensures a seamless integrated look.

 Wiring Diagrams